zhoufanyi/-507F17_Final_Project/README.md

    ![](https://github.com/zhoufanyi/-507F17_Final_Project/blob/master/example3.png)

    The database can be updated by clicking **_Update_** button.
 Because the data is scraped from website.
 It will take at most one minute.
 Please be patient and enjoy the database.

+### Program Detail
+#### class Player
+This class is initialized with a str and a dictionary.
+Player class have two method which return a dictionary of player's per game stat and player's aggregate stat.
+All values in the returning dictionaries are modified to meet requirements of psql command.
+The str method returns a description of the player's average stat.
+' _Player A_ plays _12_ games for _Team X_ this season with averge _10_ points, _3.2_ Rebounds and _4.2_ Assists.'